dongjin-seo2020/homepage/index.md

 ## Experience

+### **SK hynix Internship** `2018.6~2018.8`
+Subject: _NAND Flash Device research in QLC Device Team_

 ### **2020 Venture Research Program for Master’s and PhD Students in the College of Engineering** `2020.5~2020.12`
-Subject: _Inverse Design of Manufacturable 2D Polarization Conversion Plasmonic Metasurface Using Electromagnetic Simulation and Reinforcement Learning_
-As the first and a main contributor
+Subject: _Inverse Design of Manufacturable 2D Polarization Conversion Plasmonic Metasurface Using Electromagnetic Simulation and Reinforcement Learning_, As the first and a main contributor

 ### **KC ML2** `2021.2 - 2021.8`